automatisch/automatisch/packages/docs/pages/build-integrations/triggers.md

 :::tip

 `$.pushTriggerItem` is smart enough to understand if the data is already pushed to Automatisch or not.
-If the data is already pushed, it will stop the trigger, otherwise, it will continue to fetch new data.
+If the data is already pushed and processed, it will stop the trigger, otherwise, it will continue to fetch new data.
+The check is done by comparing the `internalId` field with the `internalId` field of the data that is already processed.
+The control of whether the data is already processed or not is scoped by the flow.

 :::